 Professor Diane Holt

-- Position: Chair in Entrepreneurship
+- Position: Chair in Entrepreneurship, Professor in Management and Organisations

 - Areas of expertise: social enterprise; inclusive growth; value chains; informal economy; green supply chains; youth entrepreneurship; subsistence markets; sustainable development